fe80Grau/ytdlp2STRM/README.md

 ```console
 sudo systemctl status ytdlp2strm.service
 ```
-* EDIT channel_list.example.json with your channels names (you can see channel name (or ID or USER)  after first / (slash) in youtube channel URL).
-Save it as channel_list.json (delete .example sufix).

 * Example cron.d file to create to create strm files in download mode from channel_list every 2 hours (cached mode, duration info, temp disk usage, slow first loading)
 > ``` console